-John P. Carlin is the Acting Assistant Attorney General for National Security of the Department of Justice (DOJ).
+John P. Carlin is the Assistant Attorney General for National Security of the Department of Justice (DOJ).
 He most recently served as Principal Deputy Assistant Attorney General and Chief of Staff of the DOJ's National Security Division (NSD).
 In addition to providing strategic legal advice to senior DOJ leaders and coordinating national security initiatives across the Government, Mr. Carlin also oversees and manages the full spectrum of NSD's work.
 Previously, Mr. Carlin served as Chief of Staff and Senior Counsel to Robert S. Mueller, III, Director of the FBI, spearheading high-priority projects, advising the Director, and managing the day-to-day operations of the Director's Office.

 A career federal prosecutor, Mr. Carlin served as National Coordinator of DOJ's Computer Hacking and Intellectual Property (CHIP) program, which consisted of 240 AUSAs and DOJ prosecutors specially trained to prosecute cyber crime and intellectual property cases and to handle complex issues arising from the collection of digital evidence.
 In addition, as an Assistant United States Attorney (AUSA) for the District of Columbia, Mr. Carlin prosecuted cases ranging from homicide and sexual offenses to cyber, fraud, and public corruption matters.